The Startup Nations Summit (SNS) is the annual meeting of the Startup Nations policy network. It is a by-invite-only event.

 SNS launched in 2012 in Toronto, Canada, and has since been held in Kuala Lumpur, Malaysia (2013); Seoul, South Korea (2014); Monterrey, Mexico (2015); and Cork, Ireland (2016); Tallinn, Estonia (2017).
 Surabaya, Indonesia is the official host city for 2018, thanks to the leadership of the City Government.

 Startup Nations is part of the Global Entrepreneurship Network (GEN).
-GEN cohosts the Startup Nations Summit each year in late November as the official conclusion to Global Entrepreneurship Week.
-The summit launched in 2012 in Ottawa, Canada, and has since been held in Kuala Lumpur, Malaysia; Seoul, South Korea; and Monterrey, Mexico.
+GEN co-hosts the Startup Nations Summit each year in late November as the official global conclusion to Global Entrepreneurship Week.

-The Summit offers policy advisors an international forum in which to listen to and learn from their peers grappling with similar policy challenges.
-During the Summit, delegates are able to exchange information with policy leaders about cutting-edge government programs and regulatory practices aimed at increasing new firm formation and gain insight about the ways in which other national governments support entrepreneurs.
+At SNS, Startup Nations members and guest shares ideas about what is working and what is not in their respective regulatory environments; listen to entrepreneurs who have faced policy challanges and connect to available research via delegates from the Global Entrepreneurship Research Network (GERN).
+In essence, SNS offers policy advisors an international forum in which to listen to and learn from their peers grappling with similar policy challenges.
+During the summit, delegates are able to exchange information with policy leaders about cutting-edge government programs and regulatory practices aimed at increasing new firm formation and gain insight about the ways in which other national governments support entrepreneurs.